ioquatix/bake-test-external/README.md

 $ bake test:external
 ```

-It will clone the repositories and run the given command after injecting your current gem into their local gemfile.
+It will clone the listed repositories, inject your current gem into the fetched gemfile, and run the given command.
+This has the effect of running their test suite with your latest code.
+You can use this as part of your test suite to receive feedback that a downstream dependent codebase is okay or broken because of a change you've made.

 ## Contributing